elysiandb/elysiandb/README.md

 Optional Admin UI served directly by the binary

-HTTP REST API, Redis style TCP protocol, and key value endpoints
+HTTP REST API, Redis-style TCP protocol, and key–value endpoints

 All of this ships as a single binary or Docker image.